 We understand the difficulties of managing ADHD symptoms and the added challenges of substance use.
 That’s why we offer various ADHD and addiction counseling options, including cognitive behavioral therapy and medication management.
 Contact Michael’s House at 760.548.4032 for more information about our dual diagnosis treatment program.
 With our support, you can work towards achieving a balanced and fulfilling life in recovery.

-What ADHD Looks LikePeople with attention deficit hyperactivity disorder (ADHD) struggle with issues of concentration and focus.
-That can manifest as a whole host of symptoms, per Mayo Clinic, including:
+ADHD is a neurological disorder with symptoms such as difficulty paying attention, impulsive behavior, and hyperactivity.
+People with ADHD struggle with issues of concentration and focus.
+That can manifest as a whole host of symptoms, including:

 - Inability to follow directions

 An adult with ADHD may seem like someone is not listening or paying attention to others.
 They most likely are constantly forgetting to do things or finish things.
 They might struggle with intimate relationships due to a lack of attentiveness and a penchant for interrupting.

 The National Institute of Mental Health (NIMH) says there are three ADHD subtypes.
 In one subtype, people are predominantly hyperactive or impulsive.
 In another, they’re predominantly inattentive.
 Third, there’s some combination of hyperactivity and inattentiveness at play.